Total Information Awareness: Topsail

 Genoa II, which focused on collaboration between machines and humans, was renamed "Topsail" and handed over to the NSA's Advanced Research and Development Activity, or ARDA (ARDA was later moved to the Director of National Intelligence's control as the Disruptive Technologies Office).
-Tools from the program were used in the war in Afghanistan and other parts of the War on Terror.
+Tools from the program were used in the war in Afghanistan and other parts of the war on terror.
 In October 2005, the SAIC signed a $3.7 million contract for work on Topsail.
-In early 2006 a spokesman for the Air Force Research Laboratory said that Topsail was "in the process of being canceled due to lack of funds."
-When asked about Topsail in a Senate Intelligence Committee hearing that February, both National Intelligence Director John Negroponte and FBI Director Robert Mueller said they didn't know the program's status.
-Negroponte's deputy, former NSA Director Michael V. Hayden said, "I'd like to answer in closed session."
+In early 2006 a spokesman for the Air Force Research Laboratory said that Topsail was "in the process of being canceled due to lack of funds".
+When asked about Topsail in a Senate Intelligence Committee hearing that February, both National Intelligence Director John Negroponte and FBI Director Robert Mueller said they did not know the program's status.
+Negroponte's deputy, former NSA director, Michael V. Hayden, said, "I'd like to answer in closed session."

 Basketball

 The Information Awareness Prototype System was reclassified as "Basketball" and work on it continued by SAIC, supervised by ARDA.
 As late as September 2004, Basketball was fully funded by the government and being tested in a research center jointly run by ARDA and SAIC.
-As of 2006, it was unknown whether this research persisted.

 Criticism

 Critics allege that the program could be abused by government authorities as part of their practice of mass surveillance in the United States.
-In an op-ed for The New York Times, William Safire called it "the supersnoop's dream: a Total Information Awareness about every U.S. citizen."
+In an op-ed for The New York Times, William Safire called it "the supersnoop's dream: a Total Information Awareness about every U.S. citizen".

 Hans Mark, a former director of defense research and engineering at the University of Texas, called it a "dishonest misuse of DARPA".

 The American Civil Liberties Union launched a campaign to terminate TIA's implementation, claiming that it would "kill privacy in America" because "every aspect of our lives would be catalogued".
 The San Francisco Chronicle criticized the program for "Fighting terror by terrifying U.S. citizens".

 Still, in 2013 former Director of National Intelligence James Clapper lied about a massive data collection on US citizens and others.
 Edward Snowden said that because of Clapper's lie he lost hope to change things formally.